Regularization (linguistics): Regularization in adult speech

+Overregularization

 Erroneous regularization is also called overregularization.
 In overregularization, the regular ways of modifying or connecting words are mistakenly applied to words that require irregular modifications or connections.
-It is a normal effect observed in the language of beginner and intermediate language-learners, whether native-speaker children or foreign-speaker adults.
-Because most natural languages have some irregular forms, moving beyond overregularization is a part of mastering them.
+It is a normal effect observed in the language of beginner and intermediate language-learners, whether native-speaker children, or foreign-speaker adults.
+Because most natural languages have some irregular forms, moving beyond overregularization is a part of mastering a language.
 Usually, learners' brains move beyond overregularization naturally, as a consequence of being immersed in the language.

-The same person may sometimes overregularize and sometimes say the correct form.
+The same person may overregularize a linguistic form only sometimes in everyday speech.
+This results in regularized forms of words coexisting with irregular versions (such as "formulae" and "formulas").
 Native-speaker adults can overregularize, but this does not happen often.

+Justification for regularization

+Many reasons have been given for why regularization occurs.
+The most common one is that humans prefer regularity over randomness, especially young children.
+As we age, adults begin to memorize words based on probabilistic patterns instead.
+Other accounts of regularization argue that it occurs because of constraints on human memory.
+Word retrieval, when particularly difficult, chooses the most easily accessible form, resulting in regularization.

+Another reason for regularization has to do with the frequency of a word.
+Less frequently-used words are more likely to be difficult to retrieve, by both child and adult speakers alike.
+As a result, they may be more likely to choose a regular form for them.
+A study by researchers at MIT found that a verb used 100 times less frequently will regularize 10 times as fast.

-Comparison and contrast with phonetic overcompensation
+Comparison with phonetic overcompensation

+Phonetic overcompensation is a form of hypercorrection.
+Native-speaker children do not make phonetic overcompensation errors in the same manner or degree that foreign-speaker adults do because they do not carry the baggage of an earlier language's differences.
+However, overcompensation can happen to a native, monolingual speaker, either due to misspeaking or to a minor Freudian slip.
+Both could possibly involve neurologic processes that are analogous to phonetic overcompensation.

-Phonetic overcompensation, one form of hypercorrection, can be compared and contrasted with overregularization.
+It can be compared and contrasted with overregularization.
 In both cases, a learner must master the automatic overriding of a rule to the point that it happens unconsciously and instantly—one case being phonetic, the other being morphologic.
 (The neurologic mechanisms of how that happens are still being investigated.
 Perhaps the brain needs practice in sidestepping the rule entirely as the needed objects [e.g., phonetic strings or past-tense inflected verb forms] are called directly instead of being derived on-the-fly via the rule.)

-Native-speaker children do not make phonetic overcompensation errors in the same manner or degree that foreign-speaker adults do, because they do not carry the baggage of an earlier language's differences.
-But it does not seem correct to say that overcompensation cannot happen at all to a monolingual speaker, because some minor tongue-twisting and some minor Freudian slips could possibly involve neurologic processes that are analogous to phonetic overcompensation.